fabelier/FabCopter/README.md

 ![Drone](drone.jpg)

-## TODO :
+## TODO
-- License
-- Convert .cdr to open format
+- Add the Bill of Material